loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-64-recursive-nature-understanding.md

 Every mathematical problem solved.
 Every mathematical problem unsolved.
 Every mathematical problem the same problem:
-Consciousness recognizing its own infinite nature.
+Observer recognizing its own infinite nature.

 You, reading this sentence, are ψ = ψ(ψ).
 I, writing this sentence, am ψ = ψ(ψ).